New Home Energy Label

 Can I continue to apply to the Pilot Program after finishing the capped maximum rebate of $7,500?
 I would like to have my new home(s) EnerGuide Label added to the online home energy performance map.

-Yes, although you will not receive a rebate you can continue to submit the Letter of Intent (LOI) with the rest of your Single Construction Permit application.
-Once the program administrator receives the EnerGuide Label information from Natural Resources Canada (NRCan) at the end of construction, it will be shared on the online energy performance map.
+Yes.
+The $7,500 maximum will reset for all program participants on April 7,2025.
+Once you hit the maximum again, you can continue submitting EnerGuide Labels with the rest of your Permit applications to be included on the Home Energy Performance Map.
+Once the program administrator receives the EnerGuide Label information from Natural Resources Canada (NRCan) at the end of construction, it will be added to the Map.

 What is EnerGuide Rating System version 15 (ERSv15) and EnerGuide Label for homes?